ms1995/ella-customized/README.md

 * Make sure the directory containing `dx` (available in Android build tools) is in `$PATH` (or alternatively `gen-ella-wrappers.py`).
 * Modify `MAX_COUNT` in `gen-ella-wrappers.py` to be the maximum number of additional DEX files you want to instrument.
 The default value is 20.
 * Run `gen-ella-wrappers.py` to generate wrapper classes for additional DEX files, which would be used subsequently by instrumentation.

+### License?

+For my parts, just do whatever you want as long as it's for non-commercial purposes.
+It would be appreciated if you can cite our paper, though. :-)

 ## ELLA: A Tool for Binary Instrumentation of Android Apps